Tracardi/tracardi-api/manual/en/docs/flow/actions/add_hubspot_contact_action.md

-# Add company to HubSpot plugin
+# Add contact to HubSpot plugin

-This plugin adds new company to HubSpot, based on provided data.
+This plugin adds new contact to HubSpot, based on provided data.

 ## Input
 This plugin takes any payload as input.